Charles-Murray1/Data-Tools/README.md

   3. “Small City”: PUMAs with a largest place consisting of a town of 50,000–149,999 people that is not contiguous with a larger place.
   4. “Satellite”: PUMAs with a largest place that is a suburb or satellite to a larger place.
   5. “Core City”: PUMAS with a city of 150,000 or more that is either the largest place in the CBSA or larger than any other contiguous place.

+See [variable_details]() for a description of the variables, their coding, and their uses.